WilliamFernandes94/WilliamFernandes94/README.md

 ### Hellooo! 👋 Nice to meet you.

-I'm a developer and technology enthusiast and Analysis Systems Development

-- 🌱 I’m currently learning backend developer...
+I'm a Software Developer and technology enthusiast and Analysis Systems Development, Experienced Software Developer adept in bringing forth expertise in design, installation, testing and maintenance of software systems.
+Proficient in various platforms, languages, and embedded systems.
+Experienced with the latest cutting edge development tools and procedures.
+Able to effectively self-manage during independent projects, as well as collaborate as part of a productive team.

 - 📫 How to reach me: williamdeveloper.94@gmail.com - whatsapp: +55 63 984940675
 <div>
 <img height"180em" align="center" src="https://github-readme-stats.vercel.app/api?username=williamfernands&hide_border=green&show_icons=true&theme=tokyonight&include_all_commits=true&count"/>